Composing

 The complete trust in the spontaneous inspiration of the moment…

-Given, of course, that the musicians in question have a large enough vocabulary and, obviously, the necessary technique and courage to express themselves.
+Given, of course, that the musicians in question have a large vocabulary and, obviously, the necessary technique and courage to express themselves.

 In such a case, I just hand out some guidelines and allow the imagination and intuition of the musicians to roam within the given boundaries, as was the case with my quartet Contemporary Collective and more recently with my new trio F# and my duo ‘The Hille-Könighofer Experience.
 The Contemporary Collective operated with a parameter chart, a single page of melodic, harmonic and rhythmic ideas, out of which we created an hour’s worth of crazy, beautiful, fragile, spaceous and experimental music (see one of our videos).